-The gender pay gap is not one the construction industry likes to talk about.
+The gender pay gap is not something the construction industry likes to talk about.
 Mostly because whenever statistics are released, they’re named as one of the biggest offenders.
-The average median hourly pay for women across all industries is 18.4%.
+The average median hourly pay gap for women across all industries is 18.4%.
 However, in construction this ramps up to 25%.
 For some individual main contractors the gap goes high as 59%.

 While some may be of the opinion that there are more pressing issues within the industry that should be focused on – such as profit margins over gender pay gaps – perhaps this is part of the problem.
 Maybe the lack of diversity and women in senior roles in construction has everything to do with the industry’s poor performance.